 For some transparent stones, such as Amethyst, inclusions of other minerals or other types of the same mineral, such as white or brown quartz, lower the value, although lately some vendors have invented creative names for these lower-quality stones, such as Chevron Amethyst, Flower Amethyst and Dog tooth Amethyst and call it AAA grade!
 For other stones, such as Rutilated Quartz, inclusions of golden or orange hairlike fibers in interesting patterns makes it more valuable.

 Grading Opaque stones is even more subjective.
 For stones made up of several minerals, such as Lapis Lazuli (Lazurite, Pyrite and Calcite) or Peace Jade (Serpentine, Quartz and Stichtite), the percentage of each mineral and pattern in which it presents itself affects the grading.
 The best quality Lapis Lazuli is primarily Lazurite in deep violet blue color, with minimal or no Calcite and small quantity, if any, of Pyrite.
+Some Gemologists prefer small bright golden veins of Pyrite to be present in Lapis Lazuli.
 Since the best Lapis Lazuli is so hard to get, lighter more mottled Lapis Lazuli,called Denim Lapis in the trade, has become quite popular.
 It can be very beautiful but is not the same quality or value as the dark blue.
 In chatoyant stones, such as Tiger Eye, the strength of the color contrast, as well as the movement of light across the stone, affects its grade.

 The prices of Pearls, Gemstones and Sterling Silver have gone up exponentially over the past few years.
 There are many reasons for this.
 Pollution and climate change have affected some areas where Pearls used to be farmed.
 Japan has too much pollution.
 Some of the rivers and lakes in southern China have become too warm, so they are farming fish now instead of Pearls.